 Dog bites can result in very serious injuries.
 Smaller dogs, while unable to break bones, still carry millions of bacteria that can quickly infect a wound.
 Naturally, larger dogs can tear skin, break bones, and rupture ligaments.
 Many states have enacted what are known as “one-bite-laws.”

 These state that dog owners are not responsible for their dog’s actions of the dog has no prior history of violence; essentially one free bite.
 California is not one of those states.
 California law places responsibility for all damages caused by a dog bite directly on the owner.
 Escondido dog bite lawyers represent individuals in their cases against dog owners to recover fair compensation for their injuries.
-Contact a skilled attorney today to begin your claim.
+Contact a skilled Escondido personal injury lawyer today to begin your claim.

 California Dog Bite Laws